A Most Mercurial Life

 Life for the Mercury ruled person is measured by degrees of mental stimulation.
 If something is seen as being one-dimensional, dogmatic, or even “universally accepted and honored” the Mercurial personality will be hard pressed to investigate further due to the lack of interest from their rational mind.
-Conversely, if something is perceived as having multiple dimensions, originality, and a sense of being mentally fresh, the Mercury ruled person’s heightened state of mental stimulation energizes them into devouring said thing in its entirety.
+Conversely, if something is perceived as being multi- dimensional, original, along with a sense of being mentally fresh, the Mercury ruled person’s heightened state of mental stimulation will energize them into devouring said thing in its entirety.

-I know this all too well given I was born on June 11th, a date when the Sun was positioned in the mutably mental sign of Gemini.
+I know this all too well given I was born on June 11th, a date when the Sun is positioned in the mutably mental sign of Gemini.
 With what has already been stated, the composer whom I admire most isn’t an artist whose whose works are deemed beautiful across the board by everyone or whose music is unanimously “loved by all”.
 Artistry that’s considered universally liked is usually too mind numbing for my Mercurial sensibilities.
 The composer whom I hold in the highest esteem made music and even more so, lived a life that was truly controversial in a most Mercurial way.

 A life which served as a source of debate even among his own contemporaries and artistic peers.
 Not only was this man’s art often seen as offensively obscene when first debuted to the public, it’s been said on more than one occasion his music left audiences both booing in horror and simultaneously applauding with wild abandon.
-(At the premiere of his musical rendition of Oscar Wilde’s “Salome” the cast was asked to take 38 curtain calls while fellow composer Gustav Mahler described the event as “a live volcano”.)
+(At the premiere of his musical rendition of Oscar Wilde’s “Salome” the cast was asked to take 38 curtain calls which fellow composer Gustav Mahler described the event as “a live volcano”.)

 Close to an exact century before making my entrance onto this plane of existence, Richard Strauss was born in Bavaria’s capital of Munich in Southern Germany on June 11th, 1864; a most karmicly challenging time for a European to join the world, given their life span had a strong likelihood of encompassing two World Wars with numerous upheavals of government in between.